uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 You can also try and restart your Jenkins instance while the workflow is running and see the behavior once Jenkins is backup and running.

-### Docker Container
+## Docker Contained Demo

 For those that simply want to play with the demo, I created a docker container that contains the entire implementation.
 To run

 {% highlight bash %}
 docker run -p 8080:8080 -p 8180:8180 -it uday/workflow-getting-started